RESEARCH STARTER

 Overview

-Of all the elements in the periodic chart, carbon has the greatest ability to form more than a few bonds between atoms of its own kind.
+Of all the elements in the periodic table, carbon has the greatest ability to form more than a few bonds between atoms of its own kind.
 Oxygen is found mostly as diatomic molecules (O2) and occasionally as ozone (O3), but many thousands of carbon compounds with five, ten, thirty, and hundreds of carbon atoms linked together by shared electron pairs have been found.

 Carbon also has the ability to form strong bonds with a variety of other elements.
 In the most common cases, involving carbon, oxygen, or nitrogen, carbon often shares more than one pair of electrons.